measty/tiatoolbox/docs/visualization/efficient-viewer-assessment.md

 before treating the 5 ms memory-cache HTTP target as accepted.

-The aggregate-to-detail handoff was subsequently moved down by one source level for the supplied max-zoom-9 slide: persisted aggregates now cover z0-z3 and z4 enters the adaptive centroid path.
-Across all 143 z4 tiles, a cold local build reported 112 centroid responses (including empty tiles) and 31 bounded aggregate fallbacks, with p50 26.0 ms, p95 231.0 ms, and a 517.3 ms maximum.
+The aggregate-to-detail handoff was subsequently moved down by one source level for the supplied max-zoom-9 slide: persisted aggregates cover z0-z3 and z4 begins the centroid range.
+An earlier tile-local policy produced 112 centroid responses and 31 aggregate responses across the 143 z4 tiles.
+That measurement exposed a correctness problem rather than a useful optimization: dense and sparse neighbours formed a visually ambiguous patchwork.
+The current policy therefore makes every z4 tile a centroid tile and raises the normal centroid envelope to cover the observed buffered maximum of 22,096 cells (the z4 mean was 4,991 and p95 19,043) without adding a density pre-scan.
-The same 35-tile dense viewport took 3.2 ms serially once resident in the application cache.
-Counting the encoder's seam buffer during representation selection removed six avoidable centroid-then-aggregate retries; before that correction the same experiment measured p95 361.2 ms and a 711.0 ms maximum.

-A deliberately cold 40-distinct-tile, concurrency-16 stress burst still took 24.3 seconds wall time on this development host because store queries and MVT encoding contend heavily.
-This is not representative of incremental browser pans, which painted the tested sparse, dense, and mixed z4 views in roughly a second and produced no WebGL warnings or errors, but it remains a useful upper-bound warning: large uncached teleports should be included in the fixed- host acceptance workload rather than judged from warm-cache interaction alone.
+A fresh complete z4 sweep after the uniform-policy change requested all 143 tiles with the UI's `type` field.
+Every response reported `centroid`; none reported aggregate or an absolute-limit error.
+The largest response contained 21,983 points and was 144,972 bytes compressed, below both the normal 32,000- point/256-KiB envelope and the absolute safety ceiling.

+A deliberately cold 40-distinct-tile experiment showed that unconstrained parallelism is counterproductive on this path: representative wall times were about 7.2 seconds with one builder, 12.3 seconds with two, 18.9 seconds with four, and 24 seconds with 8-16 competing workers.
+A follow-up viewport run also found that one builder beat two for first-tile, first-eight-tile, and complete viewport latency.
+The service therefore admits one active cold build per source.
+Large uncached teleports remain an important fixed-host workload, and queued WSGI work is not yet cooperatively cancelled when a browser request is abandoned.

+A cold browser pass then traversed every source level from z1 through z7.
+At the z4 boundary the WebGL layer showed a temporary blank while cold centroid tiles arrived, followed by a visually uniform centroid field.
+At z7 it again showed a blank rather than substituting centroid parents, then rendered polygons.
+Canvas produced the same z4 centroid field, and neither renderer logged a warning or error.
+This validates the band-limited source handoff in a real render, in addition to its tile-grid unit tests.

 The manual browser pass covered both Canvas and WebGL, the overview map, slide switching, a raster overlay, categorical and direct-colour controls, and linked